ReprimandedKaito/reprimanded-notes/content/joyless/joyless-2022.md

 - [ ] Nope `[film][2022][imdb:tt10954984][rewatch]`

 - [ ] Westworld (season 04) `[series]`
-    * There are 1080p Web episodes on RARPG.
-I want Bluray, tho.
     * "However, in November 2022, it was announced that HBO canceled the series." - Wikipedia

 ---